-Melissa Riso Stretches Out In A Hammock Rocking A Lacy Black Bralette
+Melissa Riso Stretches Out In A Hammock While Rocking A Lacy Black Bralette

-Brunette bombshell Melissa Riso stunned her 1.2 million Instagram followers with one of her latest shares, a gorgeous snap taken outdoors while she relaxed in a large hammock.
-The photo was captured in Sayulita, Nayarit, Mexico, as the geotag indicated, and Melissa showed off her flawless figure in a casual yet super sexy ensemble.
+Brunette bombshell Melissa Riso stunned her 1.2 million Instagram followers with one of her latest shares -- a gorgeous snap that was taken outdoors while she relaxed in a large hammock.
+The photo was captured in Sayulita, Nayarit, Mexico, as the geotag indicated, and Melissa showed off her flawless figure in a casual, yet super-sexy ensemble.

 The hammock was positioned over a stretch of grass bordered by shrubs and trees.
 The ocean was visible in the background, stretching out to the horizon, and the sky was a breathtaking shade of blue.